slonkazoid/CelestePatcher/README.md

 I am not responsible for any misuse of this code.

+# Credits

+- [Julian](https://github.com/NotNite), for general tips on modifying .NET executables
+- [Ari](https://github.com/adryd325), for providing a reference Celeste.exe (i do not own the game on itch) (that is the entire reason i made this project)

 # License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more